vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We will then mount two `ConfigMap`s into a container, and start Vector in multiple configuration files mode.

+### Annotating events with metadata from Kubernetes

+Kubernetes has a lot of metadata that can be associated with the logs, and most of the users expect us to add some parts of that metadata as fields to the event.

+We already have an implementation that does this in the form of `kubernetes_pod_metadata` transform.

+It works great, however, as can be seen from the next section, we might need to implement a very similar functionality at the `kubernetes` source as well to perform log filtering.
+So, if we'll be obtaining pod metadata at the `kubernetes` source, we might as well enhance the event right there.
+This would render `kubernetes_pod_metadata` useless, as there would be no use case for it that wouldn't be covered by `kubernetes` source.

+What parts of metadata we inject into events should be configurable, but we can and want to offer a sane default here.

+### Origin filtering

+We can do a highly efficient filtering based on the log file path, and a more comprehensive filtering via metadata from the k8s API, that is, unfortunately, has a bit move overhead.

+The best user experience is via k8s API, because then we can support filtering by labels/annotations, which is a standard way of doing things with k8s.

+#### Filtering based on path

+We already do that in our current implementation.

+The idea we can derive some useful parameters from the logs file paths.
+For more info on the logs file paths, see the
+[File locations][anchor_file_locations] section of this RFC.

+So, Kubernetes 1.14+ [exposes][k8s_src_build_container_logs_directory] the
+following information via the file path:

+- `pod namespace`
+- `pod name`
+- `pod uuid`

+This is enough information for the basic filtering, and the best part is it's available to us without and extra work - we're reading the files anyways.

+#### Filtering based on Kubernetes API metadata

+Filtering bu Kubernetes metadata is way more advanced and flexible from the user perspective.

+The idea of doing filtering like that is when Vector picks up a new log file to process at `kubernetes` source, it has to be able to somehow make a decision on whether to consume the logs from that file, or to ignore it, based on the state at the k8s API and Vector configuration.

+This means that there has to be way of making the data from the k8s API related to the log file available for Vector.

+Based on the k8s API structure, it looks like we should aim for obtaining the `Pod` object, since it contains the essential information about the containers that produced the log file.
+Also, is is the `Pod` objects that `kubelet` relies on to manage the workloads on the node, so this makes `Pod` objects the best option for our case, i.e. better than fetching `Deployment` objects.

+There in a number of approaches to get the required `Pod` objects:

+1. Per-file requests.

+   The file paths provide enough data for us to make a query to the k8s API.
+In fact, we only need a `pod namespace` and a `pod uuid` to successfully obtain the `Pod` object.

+2. Per-node requests.

+   This approach is to list all the pods that are running at the same node as Vector runs.
+This effectively lists all the `Pod` objects we could possibly care about.

+One important thing to note is metadata for the given pod can change over time, and the implementation has to take that into account, and update the filtering state accordingly.

+We also can't overload the k8s API with requests.
+General rule of thumb is we shouldn't do requests much more often that k8s itself generates events.

+Each approach has very different properties.
+It is hard to estimate which ones are a better fit.

+A single watch call for a list of pods running per node (2) should generate less overhead and would probably be easier to implement.

+Issuing a watch per individual pod (1) is more straightforward, but will definitely use more sockets.
+We could speculate that we'll get a smaller latency than with doing per-node filtering, however it's very unclear if that's the case.

+Either way, we probably want to keep some form of cache + a circuit breaker to avoid hitting the k8s API too often.

+#### Filtering based on event fields after annotation

+This is an alternative approach to the previous implementation.

+Current implementation allows doing this, but is has a certain downsides - the main problem is we're paying the price of reading the log files that are filtered out completely.

+In most scenarios it'd be a significant overhead, and can lead to cycles.

 ## Prior Art

 1. [Filebeat k8s integration]